jsupino/RedditProject/README.md

     soup=BeautifulSoup(response.text,'html.parser')
     print(soup.prettify)

-After parsing the html file, access the first 7 posts on the web page.
-The first print stateement will return the title, the second will return the likes on that post, the third will print the number of comments on that post, and the fourth will return the rest of the url to access that specific post.
+After parsing the html file, access the posts on the web page.
+The first print statement will return the title, the second will return the likes on that post, the third will print the number of comments on that post, and the fourth will return the rest of the url to access that specific post.
 The last print statement is used as a separator in between each post returned.

-    for item in soup.select('.Post')[:7]:
+    for item in soup.select('.Post'):
         try:
             print(item.select('._eYtD2XCVieq6emjKBH3m')[0].get_text())
             print(item.select('._1rZYMD_4xY3gRcSS3p8ODO')[0].get_text())